 All of these things provide you with a better perspective, so you’re not just moving one project from start to completion but seeing it in the context of the company’s strategic goals.
 You’ll see the benefits.

 Pro-Tip: Simply put, Jennifer is talking about leadership.
 If you want to know some essential tips to hone your leadership skills, read this article.

 Today, we’re talking about how to think like a CEO to improve business outcomes with your project.
 Some may find it a stretch for a Project Manager to think like a CEO, but when you look at the CEO and the Project Manager side by side, you actually see some similarities.

-So, as you can see, side by side, the CEO is thinking about the corporate status, reporting to the Board, and setting a vision for the company employees, where the PM, the Project Manager, is worried more about the project status, reporting in to the stakeholders, Change Control Board, and the project team members.
+So, as you can see, side by side, the CEO is thinking about the corporate status, reporting to the Board, and setting a vision for the company employees, whereas the PM, the Project Manager, is worried more about the project status, reporting into the stakeholders, Change Control Board, and the project team members.

 So what does a CEO think about?
 They think about the bigger picture, the corporate vision, market share, market trends, competition, and where they’re going, the growth.
 But they need Project Managers to think more strategically.